The Government Procurement Review: Brazil

 - legality: the interested parties must be equally subject to all rules, procedures and terms applicable to bidding proceedings;

-- impersonality: favouring of a personal nature is disallowed;
+- impersonality: favouritism of a personal nature is disallowed;

 - morality: the interested parties must follow ethical good-faith and fairness standards throughout the course of the procedure;

-- equality of conditions: the public administration is barred from setting forth requisites that may compromise the competitive nature of the procedure, especially if they are impertinent or irrelevant to the contract;
+- equality of conditions: the public administration is barred from stipulating requisites that may compromise the competitive nature of the procedure, especially if they are impertinent or irrelevant to the contract;

 - publicity: all actions pertaining to the procedure must be made public and accessible;

-- administrative probity: imposing administrative, civil and criminal repressive sanctions to all actions capable of generating damages to the treasury, or causing unjust enrichment of any of the players, or of the public agent;
+- administrative probity: imposing administrative, civil and criminal repressive sanctions on all actions capable of generating damage to the treasury, or causing unjust enrichment of any of the participants or of the public agent;

-- attachment to the bid announcement notice: meaning that the rules laid down in the announcement notice bind not only the bidding parties, but also to the public administration; and
+- adherence to the bid announcement notice: meaning that the rules laid down in the announcement notice bind not only the bidding parties, but also the public administration; and

-- objective analysis of the proposals: the proposals must be analysed based on precise criteria priorly set forth by the bid announcement notice.
+- objective assessment of the proposals: the proposals must be assessed according to precise criteria set out previously in the bid announcement notice.

 Year in review